 Read More: The Top Indoor Water Parks in Pennsylvania

-The Kimmel Center for the Performing Arts offers free performances year round.
-When the weather get warm and the city’s famous cherry blossoms bloom, the Kimmel begins a series of outdoor concerts on Commonwealth Plaza.
+The Kimmel Center for the Performing Arts offers free performances year-round.
+When the weather gets warm and the city’s famous cherry blossoms bloom, the Kimmel begins a series of outdoor concerts on Commonwealth Plaza.
 Check out their free event calendar for more information.

 There is more free music at the flagship Macy’s.
-The historic 28,500-pipe Wanamaker Grand Organ, from the 1904 St. Louis World’s Fair, provides two free 45-minute concerts daily except on Sundays.
+The historic 28,500-pipe Wanamaker Grand Organ, from the 1904 St. Louis World’s Fair, provides two free 45-minute concerts daily, at noon and 5:30 pm, except on Sundays.
 The building itself is a National Historic Landmark.

 The Barnes is a must-visit art museum in Philly.
 The collection was relocated to a beautiful new building on the Benjamin Franklin Parkway next to the Rodin Museum.

 The collection was assembled over years by art lover Albert Barnes who arranged the pieces, collage-style, at the Barnes Foundation in Merion.
 After his death, there was a lengthy estate dispute that ended with the opening of the new museum downtown in 2012.
 The first Sunday of the month at The Barnes is free and features family-friendly programming.
 Reservations are required.

 13. Mural Arts Philadelphia

 This community-based arts program started out to combat graffiti but evolved into a huge outdoor art gallery.
 You can take a guided tour for a fee or you can download a free “Mural Mile Map.”
 Walk around the city to see the graffiti art on your own.

 14. Visit the Home of Edgar Allan Poe